walmartlabs/concord-website/docs/plugins/smtp.md

 # {{ page.title }}

-The SMTP `smtp` task supports sending email messages as part of a flow.
+To send email notifications as part of a flow, use the `smtp` task.

+In most cases, a Concord administrator takes care of any [prerequisite connection to your SMTP server](#smtp-as-default-process-variable).

 ## Usage

-This task needs to be declared as a dependency to be used, so that email messages can be sent using the task:
+To make use of the `smtp` task, first declare the plugin in `dependencies` under `configuration`, then specify email parameters within an `smtp` task, as in the following example:

 ```yaml
 configuration: